Hippo-designs/req_cassette/docs/REQ_LLM_INTEGRATION.md

 - See `lib/req_cassette/plug.ex` for the implementation
 - See `test/req_cassette/req_llm_test.exs` for test examples
 - See `livebooks/req_llm.livemd` for interactive examples with agents
-- Check `FIXES.md` for details on bug fixes

 ## Contributing